DeepJaiswal07/Health-Tracker-CLI/README.md

 ## 👨‍💻 Author

-Deep Jaiswal
+**Your Name**
-Reg No: 24BAI10750
+Roll No: XXXXXXX
-Course: Programming In Java
+Course: [Course Name]
-Institution: VIT Bhopal University
+Institution: [Your College Name]

 ---

 ## 📄 License

-This project is for academic purposes under the BYOP capstone submission for Programming In Java Course.
+This project is for academic purposes under the BYOP capstone submission.